November 2023

 Ultimately, we hope that our work will help find therapeutic targets for the development of treatments for this underdiagnosed and undertreated peripheral sign in PD.

-Check out our recent review here.
+Check out our recent review here our recent paper here.

 Left: Astrocytes, shown in red fluorescence, in cortex of a mouse model of Alzheimer's disease.
 Right: Microglial cells, shown in brown, in cortex of a mouse model of Alzheimer's disease.